 My notetaking skipped sixty more pages to mark an interconnection between Joseph Conrad, Karl Marx, Margaret Thatcher, and Guy Debord.
 The song is “We Live As We Dream, Alone” from the third album Songs of the Free.
 Dooley writes that the song “is linked to Gill and King’s shared enthusiasm for […] Heart of Darkness,” with Gill observing that the book “is as much about London as it is Africa,” i.e., colonization begins at home.

 The title comes from a line in Conrad’s novella, exclaimed after its narrator explains that he’d lost his ability to view Kurtz rationally:

 “He was just a word for me. […] It seems to me I am trying to tell you a dream—making a vain attempt, because no realation of a dream can convey the dream-sensation, that commingling of absurdity, surprise, and bewilderment in a tremor of struggling revolt, that notion of being captured by the incredible which is of the very essense of dreams…” […]

-“…No, it is impossible; it is impossible to convey the life-sensation of any given epoch of one’s existence—that which makes its truth, its meaning—its sublte and penetrating essesnce.
+“…No, it is impossible; it is impossible to convey the life-sensation of any given epoch of one’s existence—that which makes its truth, its meaning—its subtle and penetrating essesnce.
 It is impossible.
-We live, as we dream—alone…”26
+We live, as we dream—alone…”25

-As Dooley writes, “Interconnected are the Marxist ideas of reification and alienated labour,”27 covered thusly:
+As Dooley writes regarding this same song, “Interconnected are the Marxist ideas of reification and alienated labour,”26 covered thusly in the lyrics: